tomerlichtash/mels-loop/public/content/docs/mels-hack-the-missing-bits/index.en.md

 ![](https://res.cloudinary.com/dcajl1s6a/image/upload/v1655241687/mels-hack/branch-control_xd0vqd.png)

-Simply put, conditional branching (e.g. if..else or looping until an index reaches a limit) on the RPC-4000 were implemented with two steps:
+Simply put, conditional branching (e.g. if..else or looping until an index reaches a limit) on the RPC-4000 was implemented with two steps:

-1. A test, like comparing two numbers, followed immediately by...
+1. A test, like comparing two numbers, followed immediately by -
-2. ...The `TBC` instruction, which would transfer control to the instruction in address `(A)` if the test was successful
+2. The `TBC` instruction, which would transfer control to the instruction in address `(A)` if the test was successful

-3. If the test failed (`else`), the program would proceed as usual to the next address in field `(N)`.
+If the test failed (`else`), the program would proceed as usual to the next address in field `(N)`.

 It's reasonable to assume that standard training on the RPC-4000 included only this variant of the `TBC` usage, being an essential part of computer programming.
-Thus, it's also reasonable to assume that Ed Nather was surprised to find a `TBC` instruction without the necessary preceding test.
+Thus, it's also reasonable to assume that **Ed Nather** was surprised to find a `TBC` instruction without the necessary preceding test.

 Instead of running a test, Mel kept incrementing the value of the `(A)` field, as described in the story.
-This eventually led to an overflow of the entire register, provided the index register bit `(X)` was on - exactly as Nather remembered.
-Using `101` as the `TBC` opcode yields the following sequence:
+This eventually led to an overflow of the entire register, provided the index register bit (X) was on – exactly as Nather remembered.
+Using 101 as the `TBC` opcode yields the following sequence:

              1111111101
         MSB <----------> LSB